OpenCGSS/DereTore/README.md

 4. Build the solution.

 ## Usage

+Requirements:

+- Windows 7 or later (though some tools should be able to run on Mono)
+- .NET Framework 4.0

 **For licensing reasons, newer releases do not include a necessary library `hcaenc_lite.dll`.** Please download ADX2LE from its [download page](http://www.adx2le.com/download/index.html), and put
 `tools\hcaenc_lite.dll` to DereTore's application directory.
 If you encounter regional problems, you know there is a way to solve it.